The Story of Kramer Junction:

 How It All Started

-Prospectors flocked to the area, and in hope of striking it rich, and in late 1884, the Kramer Mining District organized formally.
+Prospectors flocked to the area in the hope of striking it rich, and in late 1884, the Kramer Mining District was formally organized.
 Miners in the mining camp lived a rough life.
-There were no hotels and no permanent buildings, and visitors were instructed to bring a blanket with them.
+There were no hotels or permanent buildings, and visitors were instructed to bring a blanket.
 Thankfully, soon, the thrill wore off.

 High shipping costs and a scarcity of water saw mining become too arduous, and most miners scattered in 1885, taking most of them with them.